 Mailchimp is an excellent choice if you have a relatively small email list and have never created an email newsletter.
 The vendor offers a free service that supports 500 contacts and 1,000 sends per month (with a daily limit of 500 sends).
 It includes basic email newsletter templates that can be customized by dragging and dropping images and text.
 Higher-level paid plans provide additional capabilities and features.

 Constant Contact has robust features and an easy-to-use interface.
-Although it isn’t free, it has affordable plans and various email newsletter templates.
+Although it isn’t free, it has tiered plans starting around $12 per month and various email newsletter templates.
 You can also access an extensive image library, list-building tools and automation functions to ensure your email newsletters go out consistently.
 The platform’s artificial intelligence (AI) tool can help you write newsletter content with just a few keywords, thereby saving you time.
 Read our Constant Contact review to learn more.

 Benchmark has an easy-to-use drag-and-drop email editor, an HTML code editor and free images for your newsletter.
 You can edit images within text blocks with custom width adjustment and text wrap.
 Benchmark’s Smart Content AI helps you write new content from scratch or repurpose blog posts or other content for inclusion in your newsletter.
+The platform offers a free plan that allows for 2,500 emails per month.
 Read our Benchmark review for more information.

-Like Mailchimp, iContact has a free version for new users.
-It offers many professionally designed templates, free stock images, and real-time campaign reporting so you can see your results immediately.
-With the upgraded plan, you can access tools such as optimized send times, audience segmentation and engagement follow-ups.
+iContact has a free 30-day trial for new users, and then offers plans that start at $9 per month.
+It provides many professionally designed templates, a drag and drop editor and automations.
+With the premium plan, you can also access tools such as optimized send times, audience segmentation and engagement follow-ups.